matm/quiz/README.md

 # Installation

-First, make sure you have a workding Go installation.
+First, ensure you have a working Go installation.
 Then install the program with
 ```
 $ go get -u github.com/matm/quiz
 ```